 To me it appears that apart from added value also more and more new mashup designs come up, like a simple design seems to be not enough anymore.
 MORE is trend.
 A design that has all superheroes covered in one, a mermaid kitty, a rainbow unicorn, a tiger butterfly or a steampunk sugarskull.
 One design is not enough, we want …more.

 On events you may want to offer additional hair chalk or hair jewelry.
 At least one “side hustle” is almost a must, some artists offer glitter tattoos stenciled or freehand, I personally offer real matte tattoos, others do balloon twisting or at least dress up for gigs to stand out.
-You may also add value to your services like offering props, maybe backdrops or frames to use for your customers so they can shoot a cute memory photo, cause that is what we sell: Memories.
+You may also add value to your services like offering props, maybe backdrops or frames to use for your customers so they can shoot a cute memory photo, because that is what we sell: memories.

-After all though the recipe for success I believe is and stays simple and trendy; MORE.
+After all though, the recipe for success, I believe is, and stays simple and trendy: MORE.